Finding an Apartment to Buy

 Be accommodating to the seller by offering him the opportunity to choose a closing date at his convenience.
 Some sellers haven’t lined up a new place to live by the time their house sells.
 When it comes time to make an offer, don’t panic if the seller rejects your first offer or if it turns out you’re in a very competitive market.
 Some buyers are tempted to buy a property at any price if they’ve lost a bidding war.
 While you want to make your offer as attractive as possible, don’t work against your interests.

 Even in a competitive market, protect your interests by insisting on a proper home inspection.

 In most cases, the negotiating process will go something like this.
-After deciding on a reasonable offer price, you’ll make your bid, usually accompanied by several contingencies.
-These are terms of the deal that will protect you against ending up with a lemon.
-They may also include a request for certain repairs that the seller must fix before the deal can go forward.
+After deciding on a reasonable offer, you’ll make your bid, usually accompanied by several contingencies.
+These terms of the deal will protect you against ending up with a lemon.
+They may also include a request for certain repairs the seller must fix before the deal can go forward.
 The seller may come back with a counteroffer, leading to a bit of back and forth that can go on for several days or weeks.

 An Elika buyer’s agent will advise on the best offer to make and help move things along the negotiations get stuck.
 Thanks to our agents performing a comparable market analysis, you’ll know approximately what the property is worth and what the right offer should be.

 We’ll also make sure that any counteroffers are fair.
 Because we know NYC real estate so well and know the fair value of any apartment, you can be confident with our advice.
 We only provide buyer’s representation and have a strong incentive to help you get the best possible deal on your new property.

 Once an accepted offer is reached and both parties move towards signing a contract, we’ll help you through the rest.
 Buying a home means dealing with a lot of paperwork, and our agents will help you navigate the red tape and get you organized.